Baked potatoes meet pizza in this easy recipe for pizza baked potatoes, and it’s a suppertime match made in heaven!

 - Pepperoni (or other sliced sausage, optional!)

-STEP 2: When the potato is just cool enough to handle, cut an oval in the top and scoop out the cooked potato, leaving the skin intact – it should look like a little potato boat.
+STEP 2: When the potato is just cool enough to handle, cut an oval in the top and scoop out the cooked potato into a mixing bowl, leaving the skin intact – it should look like a little potato boat.

 STEP 3: Now mash the insides with some milk, butter, cream cheese and shredded mozzarella.
 Taste it and add a little sea salt and pepper.

 You can definitely try this with sweet potatoes!
-Just steer clear of any potato that has a think skin (like Yukon Gold or butter potatoes) as you need all that sturdy potato skin to keep in the pizza fixings.
+Just steer clear of any potato that has a thin skin (like Yukon Gold or butter potatoes) as you need all that sturdy potato skin to keep in all the pizza fixings.

 It’s usually in the aisle with the pasta sauces, usually where they have the extra flavors like Alfredo.